 Looking for classes to take this fall?
-Here are a few that will help you learn about digital mapping and design, examine the social implications of new technologies, gain proficiency in a programming language, and more.
-Course offerings range from theoretical considerations of technology and big data to hands-on practice with digital tools and methods.
-For more detailed information about prerequisites and enrollment, please see the full course descriptions at courses.yale.edu.
+Here are a few that will help you explore digital tools for Egyptian archaeology, consider how race and gender shape new technologies, learn about digital mapping in the context of public health, and more.
+Course offerings range from theoretical considerations of the digital humanities to hands-on practice with digital tools and methods.

 If you are teaching a course connected to DH and would like it included in the list below, or if you would like someone from the Yale Digital Humanities Lab to speak with your class, please email the DHLab.

 This course examines the idea of artificial life in art and science, addressing the tension between visions of minds without body and bodies without mind, their relation to the quest to identify what makes us human, and the role gender and race have played in this.
 The seminar will look at dominant (scientific, political, economic) models and at their critiques, in particular those from marginalized perspectives, and explore alternative forms of engaging with new technologies.
 The course’s main texts are Mary Shelley’s Frankenstein; or, The Modern Prometheus (1818) and Jeanette Winterson’s Frankissstein: A Love Story (2019).

 AMST 302, ER&M 312, HSHM 493, WGSS 312